rgrove/rawgit/FAQ.md

 ## What should I use RawGit for?

-Use RawGit when you need to quickly and temporarily share some example code or a test page in a GitHub repo or gist, but you don't want to go to thr trouble of setting up a full static site or a GitHub Pages branch.
+Use RawGit when you need to quickly and temporarily share some example code or a test page in a GitHub repo or gist, but you don't want to go through the trouble of setting up a full static site or a GitHub Pages branch.

 Some people do rely on the RawGit CDN for serving files in production, but this isn't a great idea.
 RawGit proxies requests to GitHub on demand, and GitHub occasionally has service issues that cause RawGit requests to fail.